 How To Make Your Vacation Home Pay For Itself

-The dream of having a vacation property in Costa Rica is something many of us are living, and many others would love.
+The dream of having a vacation property in Costa Rica is something many of us are living, and many others would love to be living.
 However, owning a second home that may remain vacant for most of the year can be a financial burden if you are still working, or have long-term commitments back home.
 If you want to be able to make the most of your investment (and still fully enjoy your time here), it may be worth looking into renting your home out during the year.

 The rent you receive from your home should be able to cover the regular maintenance needed, any rental wear and tear, utility bills etc., plus commissions and fees to property managers or rental agents.
 Here are some tips that may help you make your vacation home as appealing as possible for renters, and help you stay cool and collected during the process.